Raksha Rao - The Roving Heart

 The PADI Open Water Diver certification is a full, entry-level certification you earn by successfully completing the entire course.
 Focussed on performance-based and student-centric learning experience.

 The course involves taking a three-hour video lesson followed by confined and open water dives.
 Once all of this is completed, you are required to pass the written test securing at least a 70% score.
-Which is when you qualify to be a PADI Open water diver.
+Which is when you qualify to be a PADI open-water diver.

-As part of the PADI Open water course, you can go as deep as 18 meters into the ocean.
+As part of the PADI Open Water course, you can go as deep as 18 meters into the ocean.

 It qualifies you to

-• Obtain air fills, scuba equipment, and other dive services.
+- Obtain air fills, scuba equipment, and other dive services.

-• Plan, conduct and log open water dives accompanied by a buddy in conditions in which you have training or experience.
+- Plan, conduct, and log open water dives accompanied by a buddy in conditions in which you have training or experience.

-• Continue your diver training in the PADI Advanced Open Water Diver course or in PADI specialty courses.
+- Continue your diver training in the PADI Advanced Open Water Diver course or in PADI specialty courses.

-As with any recreational sports, diving can be physically demanding.
+As with any recreational sport, diving can be physically demanding.
 As a result, individuals who may be predisposed to heart attack or any cardiovascular disease must exercise caution.
 Also, you will have to fill up a medical form stating that you are fit and healthy while getting certified.

 Improve your knowledge of diving